Skip to Main Content

 Broadway's Oldest Operating Hotel and What It Means for Saratoga Springs Today

 Broadway in Saratoga Springs has always been a barometer for the town's ambitions.
 When The Adelphi Hotel first opened on July 5, 1877, Saratoga Springs was operating at full velocity as a gilded summer destination, its thoroughbred racing, mineral springs, and grand hotels pulling wealthy East Coast families north from New York City each August.
 The Adelphi's Victorian facade was a statement of arrival at the time, and it still reads that way.
-What's changed is everything behind it.
-A comprehensive renovation has produced a contemporary boutique hotel with 32 rooms that sit squarely in the premium independent tier, and a 2024 Michelin Key recognition confirms that the property is now being measured against a national peer set, not just local competition.
+Behind it, the hotel has been comprehensively renovated into a 65-room property.
+A comprehensive renovation has produced a contemporary boutique hotel with 32 rooms that sit squarely in the premium independent tier, and a 2024 Michelin Key recognition confirms that the property is now being measured against a national comparable set, not just local competition.

 The Dining Programme: Two Restaurants, One Bar, and Why It Matters